gauntface/gaunt.dev/content/blog/2014/10/10/is-the-web-a-developers-cwtch.md

 ---
 title: "Is the Web a Developers Cwtch?"
-excerpt: "The web is awesome, no doubt about it.
+description: "The web is awesome, no doubt about it.
 But are the very features that make it so powerful, also act as the very thing that holds it back."
 mainImage: "/images/blog/2014/10/10/4295780443-1822974617-o.jpg"
 primaryColor: "#7a9a8b"
 date: "2014-10-10T10:19:27-07:00"